NBA Rumors: Proposed Three-Way Deal Would Send Zach LaVine And Aaron Gordon To Nets

 The proposed deal wouldn’t only be beneficial for the Nets, but also for the Magic and the Bulls.
 For Orlando, the suggested trade would allow them to acquire a young and promising talent in LeVert who has the potential to become the next face of the franchise.
 Though it wouldn’t put him closer to winning his first championship ring, being traded to a team where he could be the main option on the offensive end of the floor could speed up LeVert’s development into a legitimate superstar in the league.

 Meanwhile, in exchange for LaVine, the Bulls would be receiving a future first-rounder that would allow them to add another talented prospect to their roster.
 Dinwiddie and Prince could serve as veteran mentors to the team’s young core.
-If they perform well next season, the Bulls could flip them into a young player or a future draft asset before the next year’s trade deadline.
+If they perform well next season, the Bulls could flip them into a young player or a future draft asset before next year’s trade deadline.